thingzi/thingzi-logic-twinkly/readme.md

 - **mode**, color mode to use, either...
   - *solid* LEDs are alternated along the length of the lights and remain static
   - *blink* All LEDs are set to the same color and transition through all colors.
-  - *Loop* LEDs are alternated along the length of the lights and animated.
+  - *loop* LEDs are alternated along the length of the lights and animated.
 - **delay**, time between each color change in ms.  If using a larger number of steps, lower this value to change colours more quickly.
 Not used in solid mode.
 - **steps**, number of steps between each color change.
 Allows for smoother transitions between colours without the need to define each step manually.
 - **colors**, array of colours to use of the form [ R, G, B, W ].
 If you only have RGB lights, W will be ignored or it can be ommitted.